Away With The Steiners

 Map of Kampong Ayer

-Wooden walkways span a total of 30km connecting the 30 villages that collectively make up Kampong Ayer.
 It’s hard to comprehend the extent of the city sprawl from the ground, but it does make more sense with a birds eye view:

-Logistics of a floating settlement
+Wondering about logistics of a floating settlement?

 For most of the villages in Kampong Ayer, the stilted houses are connected to modern utilities.
 Houses have running water, electricity and satellite tv, and we even saw a few with air conditioning units.

 People get around by boat and water taxi; a mode of transportation that earned Kampong Ayer the nickname “Venice of the East”.
-Otherwise, they can walk between homes using the maze-like series of interconnected wooden walkways that join some areas of the villages.

 Locals on the boardwalks connecting the homes and villages of Kampong Ayer.